chinmina/chinmina-token-buildkite-plugin/README.md

 > This is fairly straightforward to implement in a custom `bootstrap` agent hook,
 > and an example of this is documented.

+## Requirements

+- `jq` - Used for parsing plugin configuration and extracting version information

 ## Example

 Add the following to your `pipeline.yml`: